Totting up award show wins for a living may seem a somewhat frivolous endeavour.

 Indeed that commercials with award winning qualities are two and a half times more likely, versus commercials on average, to be associated with marketplace success.

-The IPA/Gunn Study of 2010 results from merging IPA effectiveness data with Gunn Report creative awards data.
+The IPA/Gunn Study (2010-2012) results from merging IPA effectiveness data with Gunn Report creative awards data.
 It addresses the question: "Does the creativity needed to win major creative awards improve a brand's chances of business success?"
-The study was carried out by well-known independent consultant, Peter Field, and sponsored by Thinkbox.
+The study was carried out by well-known independent consultant, Peter Field.

 The full report is obtainable from the IPA.
 In our summary, we present a sample of three key areas of the findings; Extra Share of Voice (ESOV), Effectiveness Success Rate (ESR) and the part of the study braking down the effectiveness awarded and creatively awarded group in the sample to establish the more creatively awarded the campaign the more effective it will be.